How to Prepare for Camp

 Expectations From Counselors

 In addition to hiring counselors who embody Camp WaMaVa's mission to provide a safe environment where each camper is appreciated, where play is important, where lifelong friendships are forged, and where a relationship with God is strengthened, our counselors are also CPR certified and background checked.
-Please read WaMaVa Counselor Handbook
+The full details of our counselor expectations can be read in the WaMaVa Counselor Handbook